jesperfj/force-rest-api/README.md

     $ mvn versions:revert

-Remember to push your recent changes and tags to origin:
+Just as a validation, try to push local changes including tags:

-    $ git push origin master
+    $ git push origin master --tags

+There should be nothing to push.
+If something is messed up, delete the tags in Github and in your local repo and start over.

 # Release History

+## 0.0.34

+* Introduced `ForceApi.getSupportedVersions` and friends to enabled more advanced version handling.
+Thanks to @cswendrowski for the contributions.
+See "Working with API versions" in this README.

 ## 0.0.33